-During the online application, you’ll be asked for your full name a “display name”.
+You’ll be asked for your full name and a “display name” during the online application.

-This does not need to be your real or legal name, but it should be a name that you expect your students to call you.
+This does not have to be your actual or legal name, but it should be something you want your students to refer to you by.

-My advice is to include your first name and one or two words that define your niche or help you stand out.
+My recommendation is to include your first name as well as one or two words that describe your niche or help you stand out.

 For example, my display name is “Stefano the polyglot”.

-With hourly rates ranging from 6 to 40 US$ and tutors who give anything from 10 to 100 lessons per month, it’s up to every teacher to set their goals.
+With hourly rates ranging from $6 to $40 USD and tutors providing anywhere from 10 to 100 lessons per month, it’s up to each instructor to decide their goals.

-You won’t become rich on Italki, but you can easily make some pocket money or even make a living.
+On Italki, you won’t get rich, but you can easily make some extra cash or even make a living.

-Italki leaves a high degree of freedom to teachers and takes a fair commission for the support it provides in terms of platform and promotion.
+Italki gives teachers a lot of freedom and charges a fair commission for the support and promotion it offers.

-You can reschedule a lesson as many times as you want, but only at least 24 hours in advance.
+You can reschedule a lesson as many times as you want as long as you do so at least 24 hours ahead of time.

-Please note that your counterpart is not obliged to accept or even reply to your request.
+Please keep in mind that your counterpart is under no obligation to approve or respond to your letter.

-Try to stick to the schedule time and, if you really need to reschedule, add a note to explain why.
+Try to stick to the scheduled time, and if you do reschedule, leave a note explaining why.

 Generally speaking, classes in languages spoken in countries with a high cost of living are more expensive.